Unknown0000002/Automatic-Tutorial-Sign-Up/README.md

 ![](assets/screenshot5.png)

-10. Lets breakdown all sections of the page.
+10. Let's break down all sections of the page.
     a.
 This section is where you manage your credentials.
 Credentials are required in order for the project to run.
 You can also choose to enable logging.
 Logging will log information about new updates in the terminal.
     b.
 This section will allow you to select which teachers you want to sign up for.
 (FYI: you can drag and drop the items in the list to sort.)
     c.
 This section allows you to switch the server on and off.